 - Next, ask yourself why you did it.
 Why did you subscribe to their YouTube channel, their newsletter or their podcast?
 Why did you like them on Facebook or connect with them on Linkedin?
 Why did you ask them to send you their catalogue or email you their updates?

 - Finally, see what you can learn from their strategy, which you can adapt, to earn the permission of your prospective customers.

 It takes more effort to create unmissable marketing.
-However, it can massively improve your results.
+However, it will massively improve your results.